Last updated: 2022-08-14

 For assets owned by inactive members, active members may request such assets be transferred to them through an IAT (see below).
 A member is considered “inactive” when they have not connected to the Minecraft server for 3 months or more.

 - In the event where a member is suspected to be “inactive” but they log in infrequently to prevent being marked inactive (via the /seen command), then other members may ask staff to review their activity and request an IAT for that person’s assets anyway.

 - Members who know they will be inactive for a significant period of time may send an email to admins, requesting that their assets to not be transferred.
 This is sometimes called an “asset transfer hold”.
 Members should include the reason a hold is requested and an estimated date of return.
 Admins will generally place a hold on assets that prevents their transfer for six months from the member’s last activity date (three months longer than usual), though the exact timeline and any extensions are determined on a case-by-case basis.

 - Cities which have reached the Premier rank are exempt from any sort of automatic transfer, including IATs or deputy mayor successions.

 Inactive Asset Transfers (IATs)

-Members wishing to take over assets from an inactive member must submit an Inactive Asset Transfer request to a staff meeting.
-This is done by sending an email to staff, detailing:
+Members wishing to take over assets from an inactive member must email an Inactive Asset Transfer request to staff, for consideration at the next staff meeting.

 - The name, location (if applicable), and portion (if applicable) of the asset being requested, along with as much information as possible about who currently owns it.